 Ceramic car coating in Denver helps protect against scratches and swirls but does not provide a 100% guarantee.
 We know it because we do it.
 We always inform our Denver car ceramic coating clients in advance about it.
 Rocks and/or dents won’t save your car from swirls and scratches.

 Solely relying on ceramic coating is not a good idea either.
 A lot of the shine is a result of how you take care of your car.
 Are you a rash driver?
 Do you drive carefully?

-Do you wash your care regularly or leave it like a rotting apple for weeks?
+Do you wash your car regularly or leave it like a rotting apple for weeks?
 Applying ceramic coating and taking care of your car are two things going hand in hand with each other.
 Neither one is complete without the other.

 Even with regular car washes, you can get swirls on your car.
-A number of car wash stations in Denver use brush, which is an absolute no-no. Regardless of how expensive your ceramic coating is, brushes will eventually destroy the pristine and paint of your car, leading to swirls and scratches.
+A number of car wash stations in Denver use a brush, which is an absolute no-no. Regardless of how expensive your ceramic coating is, brushes will eventually destroy the pristine and paint of your car, leading to swirls and scratches.

 Myth 2: You will never need to wash your car again:

 Just because you got your car ceramic coated, it doesn’t mean you can simply drive on the roads of Denver without washing it ever again.
 Denver has a history of extreme temperatures throughout the year that will eventually deteriorate your car.

 Not washing your car is perhaps the most foolish concept which dealers bank on the most.
 It is true that ceramic coating makes the cleaning job easier due to its hydrophobic feature but exposure to mud, dust, and grime is unavoidable.
 The roads have dirt everywhere and the dust is in the air which likes to stick to your car.

 There is no running away from washing your vehicle.
 You just don’t have to exert more time and effort in cleaning your automobile now that it is ceramic coated.